taariq/bitcoind-simple-send/README.md

 ```

 **Step 6: Create a new raw transaction that takes the folloing items:**
-* txid: The first transaction id (Tx0) of the last transaction output to the bitcoin address 14PEzhUMw2BE9FQE1qaJZD4rmSVD4wGRSj
+* **txid:** The first transaction id (Tx0) of the last transaction output to the bitcoin address 14PEzhUMw2BE9FQE1qaJZD4rmSVD4wGRSj
-* vout: The index of the value output of the last transaction putput to the bitcoin address 14PEzhUMw2BE9FQE1qaJZD4rmSVD4wGRSj
+* **vout:** The index of the value output of the last transaction putput to the bitcoin address 14PEzhUMw2BE9FQE1qaJZD4rmSVD4wGRSj
-* 2nd Bitcoin address: This is the target bitcoin address to whom we want to send new funds or the 2nd address in our wallet: 18hdQ2b2a48Ap5y7ThvrRraaNXmuSn1tB
+* **2nd Bitcoin address:** This is the target bitcoin address to whom we want to send new funds or the 2nd address in our wallet: 18hdQ2b2a48Ap5y7ThvrRraaNXmuSn1tB
-* bitcoin value to send: How much we want to send to the 2nd address.
+* **A bitcoin amount to send:** How much we want to send to the 2nd address.
 Here, we're going to send 9.9mBTC or 0.0099 BTC.
 The remaining 0.0001 BTC will be sent as miner's fees.

 ```
 ./bitcoind createrawtransaction '[{"txid" : "75cfdd8cb0bb99bf3eb0f4160f78a2fb27e6bd500ba90e54a9d3d86115fce2ad", "vout" : 0}]' '{"18hdQ2b2a48Ap5y7ThvrRraaNXmuSn1tB": 0.0099}'